taligentx/dscKeybusInterface/README.md

 * PCB layouts are available in [`extras/PCB Layouts`](https://github.com/taligentx/dscKeybusInterface/tree/master/extras/PCB%20Layouts) - thanks to [sjlouw](https://github.com/sj-louw) for contributing these designs!

 * Support for other platforms depends on adjusting the code to use their platform-specific timers.
 In addition to hardware interrupts to capture the DSC clock, this library uses platform-specific timer interrupts to capture the DSC data line in a non-blocking way 250μs after the clock changes (without using `delayMicroseconds()`).
-This is necessary because the clock and data are asynchronous - I've observed keypad data delayed up to 160us after the clock falls.
+This is necessary because the clock and data are asynchronous - I've observed keypad data delayed up to 160μs after the clock falls.

 ## Troubleshooting
 If you are running into issues:
-1. Run the KeybusReader example sketch and view the serial output to verify that the interface is capturing data successfully without reporting CRC errors.
+1. Run the `KeybusReader` example sketch and view the serial output to verify that the interface is capturing data successfully without reporting CRC errors.
     * If data is not showing up or has errors, check the clock and data line wiring, resistors, and all connections.
-2. For virtual keypad, run the KeybusReader example sketch and enter keys through serial and verify that the keys appear in the output and that the panel responds.
+2. For virtual keypad, run the `KeybusReader` example sketch and enter keys through serial and verify that the keys appear in the output and that the panel responds.
     * If keys are not displayed in the output, verify the transistor pinout, base resistor, and wiring connections.
-3. Run the Status example sketch and view the serial output to verify that the interface displays events from the security system correctly as partitions are armed, zones opened, etc.
+3. Run the `Status` example sketch and view the serial output to verify that the interface displays events from the security system correctly as partitions are armed, zones opened, etc.

 ## References
 [AVR Freaks - DSC Keybus Protocol](https://www.avrfreaks.net/forum/dsc-keybus-protocol): An excellent discussion on how data is sent on the Keybus.